 Clear Filament Post-Processing Tips

-After creating a clear 3D print with an FDM printer, you should sand the parts really well and apply a clear coating.
-Different types of filament require different treatments:
+After creating a transparent 3D print with an FDM printer, you should sand the parts really well and apply a clear coating.
+Different types of filament require specific treatments:

-- Users who are working with PolySmooth 3D printing material should spray the sanded parts with ethanol (give a few days for the project to completely dry), but too much of such a finish can make the parts less stable;
+- If you are working with PolySmooth clear 3D printing material, you should spray the sanded parts with ethanol (give a few days for the project to completely dry), but too much of such a finish can make the parts less stable;

 - Do not use a solvent on ABS filament to avoid getting a cloudy look;

-- You can spray the polyurethane coating on your PLA and ABS 3D prints, which are known to create the best transparent 3D prints among other filaments;
+- You can spray the polyurethane coating on your PLA and ABS 3D prints, which are known to create the best clear 3D prints among other filaments;

-- Clear PETG prints might not need any post-processing at all;
+- Translucent PETG prints might not need any post-processing at all;

-- If you use polycarbonate to make translucent 3D printing models, print at high temperatures and finish them with acetone.
+- If you use polycarbonate as your transparent 3D printing filament, print at high temperatures and finish the parts with acetone.

-Here is an example of how clear PLA looks in a 3D printed Thanos Infinity Gauntlet:
+Here is an example of how clear 3D print made of PLA looks in a Thanos Infinity Gauntlet model:

 Hobbyist Jérémie Bizart (Les Minutes Maker) used translucent PLA to recreate the Wasp figurine wings:

-3D Printed Clear Plastic & Resin by 3D Printing Service
+3D Print Clear Plastic via 3D Printing Service

 While modern FDM and SLA 3D printers allow clear 3D printing with much post-processing work, some hobbyists think it is easier to use third-party 3D printing services once in a while.
-Such services often own industry-level printers that can flawlessly 3D print translucent and clear parts in PLA, PETG, and other filament or resin.
+Such services often own industry-level printers that can flawlessly 3D print translucent and transparent parts in PLA, PETG, and other clear 3D printer filament or resin.

-The best 3D printing services give you a choice of 3D printers, offering SLA, MSLA, and DLP machines that print with transparent resin and cure the models with UV light.
+The best 3D printing services give you a choice of 3D printers, offering SLA, MSLA, and DLP machines that 3D print clear plastic and cure the models with UV light.
 Such a process is called vat polymerization.

 Besides, a 3D printing service could offer you one of the Stratasys or Mimaki 3D printers that apply Polyjet technology or material jetting.
-They also use clear resin (VeroClear, VeroUltraClear for Stratasys, and Pure Clear Ink for Mimaki) and cure it with UV light.
-After being printed, such parts are polished or covered with lacquer or go through photobleaching.
+They also use clear resin 3D printing technology (VeroClear, VeroUltraClear for Stratasys, and Pure Clear Ink for Mimaki) and cure parts with UV light.
+After being printed, such models are polished or covered with lacquer or go through photobleaching.